bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-21-newsletter.md

-  be used when estimated feerates are high compared to their long-term baseline, allowing the wallet to create small transactions now (with the consequence that it may need to create larger transactions at a later time, hopefully when feerates are lower).
+  be used when estimated feerates are high compared to their long-term baseline, allowing the wallet to create small transactions now (with the consequence that it may need to create larger transactions at a later time, hopefully when feerates are lower). {% assign timestamp="1:24:58" %}

 - [BOLTs #851][] adds support for [dual funding][topic dual funding] to the LN specification along with support for the interactive